kdingle88/evercraft-springboot/README.md

 #### Feature: Items

-> As a character I want to be able to have items that enhance my capabilities so that I can be more bad-ass
+> As a adventurer I want to be able to have items that enhance my capabilities so that I can be more bad-ass

 - can carry multiple items